Princess Maria Francesca of Savoy: Biography

-Maria Francesca was born in Rome as the fifth and youngest child of her parents.
+Born on 26 December 1914, Maria Francesca was born in Rome as the fifth and youngest child of her parents.
 She had three elder sisters, Yolanda, Giovanna, Mafalda, and a brother, Umberto.

 On 23 January 1939, in the Pauline Chapel of the Quirinal Palace in Rome, Maria Francesca married Prince Luigi of Bourbon-Parma (1899–1967), a younger son of Robert I, Duke of Parma, and Infanta Maria Antonia of Portugal.
 Her husband was a brother of Zita, Empress of Austria, the last Empress of Austria and Queen of Hungary.

 The couple moved to Cannes, where all four of their children were born.
-Maria was interned with her husband and two elder children by the Nazis during World War II.
+Maria was interned with her husband and two sons by the Nazis during World War II.
 In 1945 the Anglo-Americans freed them and they returned to Italy.
 After the war, they lived in Italy for a while, then returned to France.
 She took up permanent residence in Mandelieu, near Cannes, after her husband's death in 1967.